 The Kelly formula is used to determine the percentage of capital you can use for your position size based on past performances and is calculated as follows:

-Where is the percentage of capital you can invest, the probability of a gain, and the ratio of win/losses.
-In order to get the probability of a gain take a look at your past trades, and divide the number of winning trades by the total number of trades, this will give you.
+Where is the percentage of capital you can invest in a position, the probability of a win, and the ratio of win/losses.
+In order to get the probability of a win take a look at your past trades, and divide the number of winning trades by the total number of trades, this will give you.
 To calculate , divide the average gains by the average losses.

 Note that this value can be negative, which implies that the average gains are lower than the average losses.

-Stop loss orders help you protect yourself against variations going against your current positions, trading without a stop loss exposes yourself to potentially volatile moves that will drastically affect your capital.
-In a market that appears as being chaotic, using a stop loss gives you control over your money.
+Stop losses help you protect yourself against variations opposite from the one you had anticipated, trading without a stop loss exposes yourself to potentially volatile variations that will significantly affect your capital.

-In general stop loss orders are set at a specific price level, once price reaches this level, your current position will be closed.
+In general stop losses are set at a specific price level, once the price reaches this level, your current position will be closed.
 Some platforms also allow you to set the distance between the price and your stop loss based on a value in pips, dollars, or percentage.

 Your initial capital and your risk aversion are the most important factors when it comes to placing a stop loss.
 If you can't afford a $10 loss, then place your stop loss in accordance, but there are also more factors to take into consideration.